-CodeMilitant Linux Nginx Python PHP MariaDB HTML CSS JS WordPress
+CodeMilitant Linux Nginx Python PHP MySQL HTML CSS JS WordPress

-Your success is my reward!
+Your success is the reward!
 I’ve been coding since 1983, starting with a Commodore 64, and most of my time coding has been spent building complex scripts that most could not.
 The many products you buy for your computer, or website, or phone, are all built with one ubiquitous framework … complexity.
-Think about all the “free” WordPress plugins.
-The free plugin gets you hooked, and then you pay for the premium plugin, then you pay for support.

 I build my WordPress plugins with simplicity in mind.
 Think “set it and forget it”.
 That’s what I call success!